analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 .. note::

-   If the extensions is reused by multiple repositories, infeer the repository name from the first level (``my_repo/``) of the docname (``my_repo/tutorial/index``).
+   If the extensions are reused by multiple repositories, infer the repository name from the first level (``my_repo/``) of the docname (``my_repo/tutorial/index``).